-He also denied having a "personal interest" in maintaining good relations with the country's leader Paul Kagame, after visiting it several times to take part in Project Umubano, which saw Tory MPs - including several members of the committee quizzing Mr Mitchell, who declared an interest - help with local business and education projects.'Warm relationship'
+He also denied having a "personal interest" in maintaining good relations with the country's leader Paul Kagame, after visiting it several times to take part in Project Umubano, which saw Tory MPs - including several members of the committee quizzing Mr Mitchell, who declared an interest - help with local business and education projects.

 The project, visited by Mr Cameron in 2007, was a key part of the Tory leader's effort to present a more compassionate image.